 HOPE Training Resource Package

-The American Psychological Association (APA) HIV Office for Psychology Education (HOPE) Training Resource Package 2010 is designed specifically for use by HOPE trainers as they endeavor to train their fellow mental health professionals about the psychological, psychosocial, and neuropsychological issues associated with HIV disease.
+The American Psychological Association (APA) HIV Office for Psychology Education (HOPE) Training Resource Package 2010 was designed specifically for use by HOPE trainers as they endeavor to train their fellow mental health professionals about the psychological, psychosocial and neuropsychological issues associated with HIV disease.

 The Training Resource Package includes the following nine (9) modules:

 HIV Virology, Epidemiology, Clinical Course, Testing and Counseling, and Medical Treatments